boltx393/DiseaseDetector/README.md

 1. Install required dependencies: pip install -r requirements.txt

-2. Run the main script to analyze symptoms for disease detection: python remote_health_agent.py

 3. Input a patient ID when prompted to analyze symptoms for the provided patient.